 Use of Microsoft’s products and services, specifically its operating system and the applications found in MS Office, were a double-edged sword.
-On one side was convenience, speed, and user-friendly operation.
-On the other was buggy software, cumbersome tech support, and almost daily frustration—typically resulting in language befitting a drunken sailor (at least from me).
+On one side was convenience, universal file formats, and user-friendly operation.
+On the other was buggy software, cumbersome tech support, and almost daily frustration.

 Welcome to 2017.
 We’re now officially 17 percent of the way into the 21st century.
 No longer do we marvel over smartphones and digital cameras.
-No longer do we say “Wow, that 42-inch flat panel sure is amazing.”
-No longer do we dream of a future of electric cars, smartwatches, thin touchscreen tablets, and free global video conferencing.
+No longer do we say “Wow, that 60-inch flat panel sure is amazing.”
+No longer do we dream of a future of electric cars, smartwatches, thin tablets, and free high-resolution video conferencing.

 We’re home, Toto.
 All that cool stuff is here.
 And much of it is either free or very cheap.

 Who Could Have Imagined?

 After all, who could have imagined free video conferencing (using services like FaceTime and Skype)?
 When I was a kid, I recall my CPA-wannabe Granma Rabinski always cutting short long-distance phone calls because of the expense and metered billing rate.
 We now conduct high-definition video conferences—of any length and with folks around the world—at no cost and on a regular basis.

 But our technical frustration remains.
 Spurred by relentless online ads and spotty wi-fi, our frustration seemingly won’t abate.
 We love the Google search engine and the magic of Twitter.
 But is my smartphone too hot?
 Why doesn’t my internet router work?
 It did yesterday.
 And why can’t I remember the password for my secret email account?